 Hunting and “Swiss”, resistant to blunting40-45°

-Note!
-Blades with a sharpening angle of 50 ° are considered the sharpest knives; such versions with a certain steel grade can cut nails.
-When sharpening knives, you can vary the angle at your discretion within the named range.
+For your information!
+The sharpest knives are considered to be blades with a sharpening angle of 50°; such versions, with a certain grade of steel, can cut nails.
+When sharpening knives, you can vary the angle at your discretion within the mentioned range.

-In general, the sharpness of the blade depends on the shape of the blade.
-And it, in turn, must correlate with certain clear correspondences between the blade and the blade.
+In general, the sharpness of a blade depends on the shape of the blade.
+And it, in turn, must correlate with certain clear correspondences of the relationships between the blade and the blade.

-How to sharpen a knife at home with a bar
+How to sharpen a knife at home with a whetstone

-The process is simple, but rather painstaking.
-Try without sharpening experience this process meaningless.
-Typically, craftsmen use two whetstones with different abrasive densities - with coarse grain and fine.
+The process is simple, but quite painstaking.
+Try it without sharpening experience this process pointless.
+Typically, craftsmen use two sharpening stones with different abrasive densities - with a large grain and a fine one.

 Ask a Question

-“The blade of a knife must always be wet.
-You can use special oils or grinding lubricants.
+“The knife blade must be wet.
+You can use special oils or sharpening lubricants.”

-The next step is to choose the angle of sharpening.
-Here we are guided by the table above and take the range from and to.
-Remember, the smaller the sharpening angle, the faster the knife will dull.
+The next step is choosing the sharpening angle.
+Here we focus on the table above and take the range from and to.
+Don't forget, the smaller the sharpening angle, the faster the knife will become dull.
 For a beginner, it will be difficult to maintain the same angle.
-In order to successfully pass this stage, it is important to hold the knife with both hands.
+In order to successfully complete this stage, it is important to hold the knife with both hands.

-We start work on a coarse-grained bar, and then, when the stage of edge grinding comes, with a fine abrasive
+We start working on a coarse-grained stone, and then, when the edge grinding stage begins, with a fine abrasive

 How to sharpen a knife with musat at home

-Sharpening passes on weight.
-The blade is carried out along the entire length of the tool, usually several such “rides” are enough.
+Sharpening takes place by weight.
+The blade is passed along the entire length of the instrument; usually several such “passes” are enough.

-In order for the blade not to slip, the musat is equipped with a special stopper or guard, which does not allow the blade to injure the hand.
+To prevent the blade from slipping, the musat is equipped with a special stopper or guard, which prevents the blade from injuring the hand.

-How to sharpen a knife on an electric grinder
+How to properly sharpen a knife on an electric sharpener

-The sharpening process is almost the same as sharpening manually.
-The only difference is that in this case it is not the blade that is wetted, but the grinding disc itself.
-Usually this happens automatically, as in the machines we talked about above.
+The sharpening process is practically no different from sharpening manually.
+The only difference is that in this case it is not the blade that is wetted, but the sharpening disk itself.
+Usually this happens automatically, like in the machines we talked about above.

-2. Blade regrinding.
-Occurs when excessive pressure is applied to the sharpener with a blade, due to which it can be damaged or even cracked.
+2. Blade sharpening.
+It occurs when excessive pressure is applied to the sharpener by the blade, which can cause it to become damaged or even crack.

-3. Sharpening an unprepared tool or a worn grinding wheel.
+3. Sharpening an unprepared tool or a worn sharpening disc.

-4. The use of musat at all stages of work.
-As we remember, musat is used to finish the cutting edge.
+4. Use of musat at all stages of work.
+As we remember, musat is used to polish the cutting edge.

-All these subtleties are important to take into account already at the stage of organizing work.
-For information on how to sharpen a knife with a bar, see this video.
+It is important to take into account all these subtleties already at the stage of organizing work.
+To learn how to properly sharpen a knife with a whetstone, watch this video.

-Buying a ready-made knife sharpening machine is not always necessary.
-For domestic needs, you can do it yourself.
-It doesn’t matter if you create a mechanical or electric machine, be guided, as mentioned earlier, by existing diagrams and drawings.
+Purchasing a ready-made knife sharpening machine is not always necessary.
+For household needs, you can make it yourself.
+It doesn’t matter whether you create a mechanical or electrical machine, be guided, as mentioned earlier, by already existing diagrams and drawings.

-What tools do you need to make a do-it-yourself knife
+What tools are needed to make a knife with your own hands?

 1. A piece of chipboard 10-12 mm thick.
 Can be used from old cabinet furniture.